Mael000/blog/blog/youtube-search-dotnet/article.md

 ## Final result

 Now you have all the info you need!
-You can have a look on a complete example on [my GitHub account](https://github.com/bellons91/youtube-search).
+You can have a look at a complete example on [my GitHub account](https://github.com/bellons91/youtube-search).
 I have done a bit of refactoring: now the method is wrapped into an async method, and the configurations are stored outside the method.

 ## The pagination issue

-As you might have notices, I didn't mentioned the pagination.
+As you might have noticed, I didn't mention the pagination.

 YouTube uses a curious way to handle it: instead of allowing you to set the current page (or the typical skip and limit parameters), __it returns a token for the next page and a token for the previous page__.